 Elements of a Stellar Article

-Many Hubbers ask if there is common word count or configuration seen across successful articles.
-While there is no perfect equation for creating a hit article, we have found that, by including certain elements, you can vastly improve its chances of attracting significant traffic.
+Authors often ask if there is a surefire way of writing a successful article.
+While there is no perfect equation for creating a hit, we have found that, by including certain elements, you can vastly improve an article's chances of attracting significant traffic.
+This guide will discuss each of those elements in detail.

 To give your article the best-possible shot at success, we recommend including:

 - 1,500 words of informative, well-written, useful content.